The Walrus Operator

 MOVE 6

 Note how each line is read including its final newline.
-The print statement then prints the line including its newline and then adds another newline.
-We can suppress this by telling the print statement how to end its lines.
+The print statement then prints the line without adding another newline.

 def follow_instructions(filename):